Mechanical Maintenance Engineer

 Create job alert

-A global manufacturer in the Birmingham area is looking for a Mechanical Maintenance Engineer to join their team on a days-based role. *Please note that very occasionally there will be a requirement to cover sickness or holidays from the shift Engineers, likely once every 3 months
+A global manufacturer in the Birmingham area is looking for a Mechanical Maintenance Engineer to join their team on a days-based role.
+There may be occasional requirement to cover sickness or holidays from shift Engineers, likely about once every 3 months.

 The ideal candidate will be a hard-working and adaptable Engineer with a strong technical background within a fast-paced, heavy industry manufacturing environment.
-Operating in a fast-paced environment, you will report to the Maintenance Team Leader and provide planned, preventative maintenance expertise along with responses to reactive breakdowns
+You will report to the Maintenance Team Leader and provide planned, preventative maintenance expertise along with responses to reactive breakdowns.
+This is a fantastic opportunity with a multi-national company serving industries such as Aerospace, Automotive, Electronics, HVAC and more.

 Location: Birmingham